anantakjena/AKSAutomate/Readme.md

 The is step is fairly straight forward -

 - Get ACR reference using PowerShell cmdlet, which was created in the *PreConfig* step

 - Get KeyVault reference using PowerShell cmdlet, which was created in the *PreConfig* step - primarily to read the Service Principal values with Network Contributor role which should be assigned to the Cluster

 - Get Network reference created in previous *PreConfig* step

+- Azure AD integration - this is done so that all RBAC can be performed on the cluster later on...Azure AD being first class service on Azure for Identity protection, would be leveraged for the same.

+  Following is to be done before the cluster is being setup

+  -

 - Create the Cluster with all the above info

 - The same script can be used to *Update* or *Scale* the Cluster

 Let us see how the script is designed to achieve this -

+##### aksauto-cluster-setup.ps1

 ```powershell
 param([Parameter(Mandatory=$true)]    [string] $mode,